eteran/cpp-utilities/README.md

     auto arena = arena::make_arena<uint64_t, 1024>();
     auto p1 = arena.allocate(); // get a single uint64_t sized block
     arena.release(p1);          // free that block back into the system
-                                // (once again not necessary, the arena will clean itself up)
+                                // (not necessary, the arena will clean itself up)

 On my system , the allocate function when using the freelist strategy, allocate was **as few a 6 instructions**.
 Some of which were simple `nullptr` checks.